egeorg/BobTheDiceMaster/school-bob-algorithm.md

 ## Formalize the problem

 AI for School can be expressed as a single function that maps game context to a decision.
 Context consists of:
-A set of combination types that can be scored
+A set of combinations that can be scored
 Latest roll results
 Number or rerolls left